StrikerSK/ts-grpc/README.md

 # TypeScript with gRPC

-Application implements logic of gRPC client for communication with remote server.
+Application implements logic of gRPC client for communication with remote server created by Go or Java language.

 ### Source reference
 This tutorial were made thanks to following videos: